retooth2/xenharmlib/doc/primelimit_tunings.rst

    PrimeLimitPitchIntervalFan([1, 2, 3, 4], 11-Limit)

-Prime-Limits also support the creation of interval fans from "enumerated chord expressions", and vice versa the transformation of an interval fan into the expression:
+Prime-Limits also support the creation of interval fans from "enumerated chord expressions", and vice versa, the transformation of an interval fan into the expression:

 .. testcode::